 In a rash attempt to summon the Muse, Robyn Parnell once saw the profile of the love child of Emily Dickinson and Chuck Norris formed by the dust bunnies under her computer monitor.
 She chugged a caffeinated, fiber-rich potion until the image faded.

-Robyn Parnell was born and raised in Santa Ana, California.
+Robyn Parnell was born and bred in Santa Ana, California.
 She graduated from the University of California at Davis with an oxymoronic degree in Criminal Justice and then somehow, inexplicably, forgot to go to law school.

 Ms. Parnell has, at various times in her working life, served hamburgers at Disneyland, filed agricultural periodicals for a university library, edited classified advertising for CPAs, installed computer systems in radio stations, assisted in a private OB/GYN medical practice and in women's health care clinics...anything to avoid The Call to write fiction.
 The Call, however, would not be denied.
 Parnell "retired" from her career as a Reproductive Health Educator (no one was listening, anyway) in order to write.

 Parnell is a member of the Author's Guild and the Society of Children's Book Writers & Illustrators.
-She has published short stories, a book of short fiction, a children's picture book, essays, poems, a theatrical play...yet somehow she neglected to pen even one tale about irresistibly seductive but celibate, immortal blood suckers and their underage inamoratas.
+She has published short stories, a book of short fiction, a children's picture book, a juvenile novel, essays, poems, a theatrical play...yet somehow she neglected to pen even one tale about irresistibly seductive but celibate, immortal blood suckers and their underage inamoratas.
 Her vampire-free works have appeared in over eighty books, magazines and journals, several of which have not filed for Chapter 11 protection.
 Her one foray into songwriting — a C & W-flavored ballad, "If You Can't Live Without Me Then Why Aren't You Dead?" — mercifully remains unpublished and unrecorded.

 * * *